aplteam/MarkAPL/Files/MarkAPL.md

 The name of the CSS file (or several CSS files separated by commata) for the screen.
 Defaults to ~~`MarkAPL_screen.css`~~ `Dark_screen.css` since version 12.0.
 If this is empty no CSS for viewing purposes is injected or linked to.

+#### startHeaderNoWith

+Integer that defaults to 1.
+It means that in case [numberHeaders](#) is on, the first number is 1.

+This can be useful if you combine multiple independent markdown documents into a single HTML file.
+In that case you would start with the default, but for the second document you would set this to 2 and so on.

+Naturally this parameter is ignored in case `numberHeaders` is 0.

 #### subTocs

 Boolean that defaults to 1.
 If you want to suppress sub TOCs no matter whether there are any included in the Markdown or not then set this to 0.